Applied-Machine-Learning-Lab/GAVE/ReadMe.md

 If you feel our work is insightful and want to use the code or cite our paper, please add the following citation to your paper references.

 ```
-@inproceedings{gao2025samplellm,
-  title={SampleLLM: Optimizing Tabular Data Synthesis in Recommendations},
+@article{gao2025generative,
+  title={Generative Auto-Bidding with Value-Guided Explorations},
-  author={Gao, Jingtong and Du, Zhaocheng and Li, Xiaopeng and Wang, Yichao and Li, Xiangyang and Guo, Huifeng and Tang, Ruiming and Zhao, Xiangyu},
+  author={Gao, Jingtong and Li, Yewen and Mao, Shuai and Jiang, Peng and Jiang, Nan and Wang, Yejing and Cai, Qingpeng and Pan, Fei and Gai, Kun and An, Bo and others},
-  booktitle={Companion Proceedings of the ACM on Web Conference 2025},
-  pages={211--220},
+  journal={arXiv preprint arXiv:2504.14587},
   year={2025}
 }
 ```